Remote Passenger Crash Survival

 - Major bleeding: direct pressure, keep pressure on, improvise with clothing

-- Breathing issues: keep the person upright, calm, monitored
+- Breathing issues: keep upright, calm, monitored

 - Shock: keep warm, lay flat if safe, reassure, small sips of water if fully conscious and not vomiting